Hrushikesh-github/Face-Analysis-using-deep-learning/README.md

 # Face-Analysis-using-deep-learning
 Using FER and Adience datasets, set of deep learning models which provide emotions, age and gender properties of all the faces in a image or video

-Models trained on Adience dataset and FER2013 dataset utilized for gender, age and emotion recognition
+Models trained on Adience dataset and FER2013 dataset utilized for gender, age and emotion recognition.

 Trained my custom model on Adience dataset which achieved 20% greater rank-1 accuracy in the age category compared to the corresponding publication of dataset.